 My budgeting tool of choice: Mint

 Confession: I really, really dislike Quickbooks.
 I know!
-How can I be a business owner and a “numbers girl” and not love Quickbooks?!
+How can I be a business owner and not love Quickbooks?!
 Call it a mental block or just plain stubbornness, but I opted for an Excel spreadsheet for business accounting for many years.
 Then I tried out Mint for my personal finances.
 It was so simple and effective (not to mention free) I decided to give it a shot for my business, and I am so happy I did!
 I’m especially grateful for Mint every year at tax time when some simple sorting in their Budgets and Trends tabs makes understanding the big picture and classifying my profits and losses a cinch.
 If you are struggling with staying on top of your photography business finances, Mint might be the solution.

 My big-picture planner of choice: Passion Planner